plone/training/solr-training/solr-gui.rst

     http://localhost:8983/solr/collection1/select?q=Title%3A%22termine%22&wt=json&indent=true

-You can use curl or the Python package `requests` (Link TBD) to access the REST API of Solr.
+You can use curl or the Python package `requests` (https://pypi.python.org/pypi/requests) to access the REST API of Solr.

 Solr Query via API
 ----------------------------------